santa1993/spatial_services/README.md

 install virtualenv

+save api.py and static file in venv\

-## Deployment
+## Remark

-give a distance around 1200000 meter, cause data in Tübingen region is limited
+give a distance around 12000000 meter, cause data in Tübingen region is limited

 ## Authors